krishna444/LatexTemplate/README.md

 >> Output written on output/Sample.pdf (2 pages, 135358 bytes).
 >>Transcript written on output/Sample.log.

-It will take the latex file defined in the **"source"**  directory (we defined earlier) and generates a pdf file using pdflatex command.
+It takes the latex file defined in the **"source"**  directory (we defined earlier) and generates a pdf file using pdflatex command.
 The generated files including the pdf files are saved in the **"output"** folder.

 # Questions?